Roderick Spode: Life and character

 Spode is a friend of Sir Watkyn Bassett, being the nephew of Sir Watkyn's fiancée Mrs. Wintergreen in The Code of the Woosters, though she is not mentioned again.
 He is intensively protective of Sir Watkyn's daughter, Madeline Bassett, having loved her for many years without telling her.
 A violent man, he threatens to tear Bertie's head off and make him eat it.
 Spode is a large and intimidating figure, with a powerful, square face.
 When he first sees Spode, Bertie describes him:

-About seven feet in height, and swathed in a plaid ulster which made him look about six feet across, he caught the eye and arrested it.
-It was as if Nature had intended to make a gorilla, and had changed its mind at the last moment.

 In Bertie's eyes, Spode starts at seven feet tall, and seems to grow in height, eventually becoming nine feet seven.
 Bertie immediately thinks of Spode as "the Dictator" even before he learns of Spode's political ambitions.
 As Bertie says, "I don't know if you have even seen those pictures in the papers of Dictators with tilted chins and blazing eyes, inflaming the populace with fiery words on the occasion of the opening of a new skittle alley, but that was what he reminded me of."
 Bertie learns how accurate his initial impression of Spode was when Gussie tells him that Spode is the leader of a fascist group called the Saviours of Britain, also known as the Black Shorts.
 Gussie says of Spode, "His general idea, if he doesn't get knocked on the head with a bottle in one of the frequent brawls in which he and his followers indulge, is to make himself a Dictator."

 Like Bertie, Spode had been educated at Oxford; during his time there, he once stole a policeman's helmet.
 While the leader of the Black Shorts, he is also secretly a designer of ladies' underclothing, being the proprietor of Eulalie Soeurs of Bond Street.
 Bertie's Aunt Dahlia is a customer at Eulalie Soeurs and remarks that the shop is very popular and successful.
 Spode later inherits a title on the death of his uncle, becoming the seventh Earl of Sidcup.
 After being elevated to the peerage, he sells Eulalie Soeurs.
 At some point, he leaves the Black Shorts.
 Bertie says in Stiff Upper Lip, Jeeves that before Spode succeeded to his title, he had been "one of those Dictators who were fairly common at one time in the metropolis", but "he gave it up when he became Lord Sidcup".
 Despite Spode becoming Lord Sidcup, Bertie usually thinks of him as Spode, at one point addressing him as "Lord Spodecup".